 In The Woodlands, Texas, on the southern flank of the great East Texas forest, it is time to plant trees again.
-Arbor Day for 2012 will once again be celebrated in Rob Fleming Park in the Village of Creekside Park on Saturday, January 21 from 10 AM to 2 PM.
-There will be festivities with special events for children, as always.
+Arbor Day for 2012 will once again be celebrated in

-In the spotlight will be free tree seedlings.
+free tree seedlings.
 I usually get about 12 seedlings each year and make an attempt to grow them.
 What I have discovered is that they are very susceptible to the summer heat.
 This past summer was the worse ever and my survival rate was only about 10%.
 That required a lot of frequent watering!

-This year, one of my favorite trees is being offered - the River Birch.
+River Birch.
 The bark of this tree gives it a rustic look in the yard, a signature no other local tree can boast about.
 This medium sized tree is ornamental and drought tolerant.
 If I plant nothing else, I would plant one of these.
 Another favorite of mine is also in the spotlight of seedlings this year - the White Oak.
 This tree grows fast and huge, and produces an abundance of acorns to attract wildlife.
 A great shade tree!
 My squirrels love it.

 Don't forget to plant pines also.
 Loblolly seedlings will also be distributed.
 Plant several together in the areas you really want them to be, because over the years, some will die off.
 If four are planted one foot apart, one is likely to make it to maturity if you keep them all watered.
 Sun shading by nearby plants also helps in the summer sun.
 This pine will grow two feet per year, so in ten years you will have a substantial tree to enjoy.